Michelle-Wang0/lab8_monitoring/README.md

 6. Panel 3: Node CPU usage - Track CPU time consumed in 'system' mode by the node
    1. HINT: Track rate of `node_cpu_seconds_total`

+7. Panel 4: 95th Percentile Request Latency – Track high-end request latency over time
+   1. HINT: Use `request_latency_seconds` and explore its `_bucket` form to visualize latency distribution.
+   2. Apply percentile functions to display the 95th percentile latency (p95) of all recommendation requests.

-7. Panel 4: Average Request Latency - Average latency for all recommendation requests
+8. (Optional:) Average Request Latency - Average latency for all recommendation requests
    1. HINT: Use forms of `request_latency_seconds`.
 Make use of formula for average= sum/count